-010 Editor v10.0 Manual - Windows Edition Copyright © 2003-2019 SweetScape Software - www.sweetscape.com
+010 Editor v11.0 Manual - Windows Edition Copyright © 2003-2020 SweetScape Software - www.sweetscape.com

-Template Limitations
+Limitations

-Binary Templates have a slightly different syntax than regular ANSI C files and are not meant to be fully ANSI compliant.
+Binary Templates and Scripts have a slightly different syntax than regular ANSI C files and are not meant to be fully ANSI compliant.
 The following is a list of important differences between ANSI C and Binary Templates:

-- Pointers See Script Limitations.

-- Preprocessor See Script Limitations.

-- Multi-dimensional Arrays When declaring arrays (see Arrays and Strings), multi-dimensional arrays are not supported (this includes arrays of strings).
+- Pointers No pointers are currently allowed using ''.
+References using '&' are only allowed when passing arguments to custom functions (see Functions). - Preprocessor Most preprocessor directives are supported including #define, #ifdef, #ifndef, etc. However, the #if directive is not currently supported and defining macros using the #define directive is not currently supported. - Multi-dimensional Arrays When declaring arrays (see Arrays, Duplicates, and Optimizing), multi-dimensional arrays are not supported (this includes arrays of strings).
 When writing a Template, a combination of structs and arrays can be used to simulate multi-dimensional arrays.
 For example, the array 'float matrix[4][4]' could be defined as

+'''

-''' typedef struct
+typedef struct

+{

 float row[4];

+}

 MATRIX[4];